oberien/das-protokoll/specification-v2.md

 ## Threat Model

+    + blockrefs
+        - NB changing the key of a blockref changes the plaintext
+        - however modifications of the key (and the ciphertext if the cipher is CCA secure) produce random changes in plaintext

 * attacker is not the user, i.e. does not know the secret master key
 * attacker can eavesdrop on all network communications (Eve)
 * attacker can send/modify network traffic arbitrarily (Mallory)